 We love color by number coloring sheets because of all the fun ways you can use them!

-Of course the simplest and most common is to print out on standard paper and let your child color them in with crayons.
-This is best when you need a last minute activity to keep your child entertain.
+Of course, the simplest and most common is to print out on standard paper and let your child color them in with crayons.
+This is best when you need a last-minute activity to keep your child entertained.

 More Zoo Animal Activities